About Me

 In 2005, I was selected and appointed by Governor Mark Warner of Virginia to serve on the Commonwealth Neurotrauma Initiative Trust Fund Advisory Board, a governor-appointed body that administers the funding of ground-breaking research and innovative community-based neurotrauma rehabilitation programs.

 In 2009 I was appointed by Governor Timothy Kaine to serve another four-year term.
 I was elected chairman of this board during my first year and served in that capacity for eight consecutive years.
-In 2016, I was re-appointed to serve on this committee for another four-year term by Governor Terry McAuliffe.
+In 2016, I was re-appointed to serve on this committee for another four-year term by Governor Terry McAuliffe, and in 2020 for an additional four years under Governor Ralph Northam.

-I have been the recipient of The Presidential Award from both ASCH and SCEH.
-I have also received the Editor’s Award on four occasions for my contributions to the American Journal of Clinical Hypnosis as a reviewer and Science Editor.
+I have been the recipient of several Presidential Awards from both ASCH and SCEH.
+I have also received the Editor-in-Chief's Award on five occasions for my contributions to the American Journal of Clinical Hypnosis as a reviewer and Science Editor.
+In 2025, I received the Distinguished Contributions to Professional Hypnosis Award from Division 30 of the American Psychological Association.

 I have appeared on radio and television news programs and served as an expert behavioral health consultant for an ABC affiliate in Harrisonburg, Virginia.